s-moe/project1/README.md

 Or deliver all of the pizzas without getting fired

 Lose State:
-Lose: Run out of gas or get fired for delivering the wrong pizza too many times (3 warnings gets you fired).
+Run out of gas or get fired for delivering the wrong pizza too many times (3 warnings gets you fired).

 Classes(do I need them for this?):
 - Driver/Car